mushrifshahreyar/Server_Java/README.md

 Functions included:

-    404: Page not found, Server doesnt find the file. <br>
+    404: Page not found, Server doesnt find the file.

-    200: OK, if server finds the file it responds with the content passed in the request. <br>
+    200: OK, if server finds the file it responds with the content passed in the request.

-    301: Permanently Moved, if it detects the file name passed is "getmoved.html" it redirects the page to "https://google.com/ <br>
+    301: Permanently Moved, if it detects the file name passed is "getmoved.html" it redirects the page to "https://google.com/

 Thank you